Yandex Cloud

 2. Define the featurize_images function.
 It splits the list of images into chunks of 32 images each, scales the images down to 224×224 pixels, and converts them to a four-dimensional tensor to feed to the Keras model.
 Next, the function calculates their features and returns them as a NumPy array.

-3. Use the function to calculate binary features (1 means car, 0 means other) and save them to a file.
+3. Use the function to calculate binary features (1 means a car, 0 means other) and save them to a file.
 This step may take 10-15 minutes.
-You can read more about the ResNet50 model here.
+Learn more about the ResNet50 model.

 To prepare the model and calculate the features: